Did You Just Say What I Thought You Did?

 In the 1950s, Americans began to get fat.
 The Metropolitan Life Insurance Company decided to publish an actuarial table about "ideal height/weight" ranges and - guess what they did?
 They took Quetelet's table because, after all, it was very sciency.
 I remember, as a kid, they had a height/weight chart in the wall in our elementary school cafeteria - it was Quetelet's chart.
 So American school-kids circa 1970 were being compared to Quetelet's curve-fitted version of his 'well-proportioned' friends.

-(The Quetelet Index, modern update)( Large
+(The Quetelet Index, modern update)( Large )

-friends and completely failed to recognize that kids undergoing growth spurts sometimes grow out in different ways.
+One of my classmates in elementary school was pretty tall and slender, and was sent home with a note that he was "dangerously underweight."
+At the time I didn't have the word 'bullshit' in my vocabulary, or I might have recognized what was going on.
+Quetelet's chart was built based on his adult friends and completely failed to recognize that kids undergoing growth spurts sometimes grow out in different ways.
 The chart probably also suffered from weirdness resulting from the curve-fitting at the top and bottom of the chart.
 Quetelet probably didn't know anyone who was 6' 4" tall - or 4' 6" either.
 What's important about this - and why the Quetelet Index is pseudo-science - is there is no actual theory behind it; it's just a bunch of numbers.
 Basically, Quetelet's Index has only the predictive power to tell you whether or not you're likely to be what Quetelet would consider 'well-proportioned.'